 There are two ways to experience Bruny: drive yourself or take a tour.
 There is no public transport on the island so you need a car to get around.
 On our visit, we drove ourselves and explored the island over two days.

-I did appreciate the flexibility we had on our own though, as we were able to drive back to the Neck later in the day to take photos in better light and see it without the crowds.
+I did appreciate the flexibility we had since we self-drove, as we were able to drive back to the Neck later in the day to take photos in better light and see it without the crowds.
 We also had time to do a hike, something that the tours don’t really allow for.

-I’d say if you want to make a quick day trip to Bruny Island, definitely take a tour.
+I’d say if you want to make a quick day trip to Bruny, definitely take a tour.
 But if you have a bit more time, it makes sense to drive yourself.

 Best Bruny Island Day Tours

 The most popular (and highest-rated) tour company is Bruny Island Safaris.
 They run small group tours from Hobart in mini-buses.
-Their tours hit all the Bruny Island highlights including Cape Bruny Lighthouse, the Neck, Adventure Bay, Get Shucked, and Bruny Island Cheese.
+Their tours hit all the highlights including Cape Bruny Lighthouse, the Neck, Adventure Bay, Get Shucked, and Bruny Island Cheese.
 They arrange everything for you including ferry and national park fees, lunch, and lots of tastings.
-Click here to check prices.
+Check prices.

-Wine and whiskey lovers will love the highly-rated Bruny Island tour offered by Penticott Wilderness Journeys.
+Wine and whiskey lovers will love the highly-rated tour offered by Penticott Wilderness Journeys.
 In addition to stops at the usual viewpoints, it includes whiskey tasting at Tasmanian House of Whiskey, wine tasting at Bruny Island Premium Wines and lunch at the winery too.
-Click here to check prices.
+Check prices.

 If you’re looking for a budget-priced Bruny Island tour, check out the version that Tassie Tours offers.
 It includes a cheese tasting but doesn’t include lunch or other tastings to help you save money.
 But it still hits all the highlights that the Bruny Island Safaris tour visits and you can pay for your own tastings if you choose.
-Click here to check prices.
+Check prices.

 How to Get to Bruny Island from Hobart